utubo/vim-hlpairs/README.md

 ### `g:hlpairs`

 - `delay` The delay milliseconds to highlight.
+- `Timeout` The search stops when more than this many milliseconds have passed.
 - `limit` Limit number of lines to search.
 - `skip` See `:help searchpair()`
 - `filetype` parentheses for file types.